-- 45. Not until after months it claims to have discovered the Data Breach did Defendant begin sending the Notice to persons whose PHI/PII and financial information Defendant confirmed was potentially compromised as a result of the Data Breach. - 46.
-The Notice included, inter alia, basic details of the Data Breach, Defendant's recommended next steps, and Defendant's claims that it had learned of the Data Breach on January 27, 2023, and completed a review thereafter. - 47.
-Upon information and belief, the unauthorized third-party cybercriminals gained access to Plaintiff's and Class Members' PHI/PII and financial information with the intent of engaging in the misuse of the PHI/PII and financial information, including marketing and selling Plaintiff's and Class Members' PHI/PII. - 48.
-Defendant had and continues to have obligations created by HIPAA, applicable federal and state law as set forth herein, reasonable industry standards, common law, and its own assurances and representations to keep Plaintiff's and Class Members' PHI/PII confidential and to protect such PHI/PII from unauthorized access. - 49.
-Plaintiff and Class Members were required to provide their PHI/PII and financial information to Defendant as a result of their dealings, and in furtherance of this relationship, Defendant created, collected, and stored Plaintiff and Class Members with the reasonable expectation and mutual understanding that Defendant would comply with its obligations to keep such information confidential and secure from unauthorized access.
+- 44. Not until after months it claims to have discovered the Data Breach did Defendant begin sending the Notice to persons whose PII Defendant confirmed was potentially compromised as a result of the Data Breach. - 45.
+The Notice included, inter alia, basic details of the Data Breach, Defendant's recommended next steps, and Defendant's claims that it had learned of the Data Breach on

+January 10, 2023, and completed a review thereafter.

-- 50. Despite this, Plaintiff and the Class Members remain, even today, in the dark regarding what particular data was stolen, the particular malware used, and what steps are being taken, if any, to secure their PHI/PII and financial information going forward. - 51.
-Plaintiff and Class Members are, thus, left to speculate as to where their PHI/PII ended up, who has used it, and for what potentially nefarious purposes, and are left to further speculate as to the full impact of the Data Breach and how exactly Defendant intends to enhance its information security systems and monitoring capabilities to prevent further breaches. - 52.
-Unauthorized individuals can now easily access the PHI/PII and/or financial information of Plaintiff and Class Members.
+- 46. Upon information and belief, the unauthorized third-party cybercriminals gained access to Plaintiff's and Class Members' PII with the intent of engaging in the misuse of the PII, including marketing and selling Plaintiff's and Class Members' PII. - 47.
+Defendant had and continues to have obligations created by HIPAA, applicable federal and state law as set forth herein, reasonable industry standards, common law, and its own assurances and representations to keep Plaintiff's and Class Members' PII confidential and to protect such PII from unauthorized access. - 48.
+Plaintiff and Class Members were required to provide their PII to Defendant in order to receive insurance, and as a function of that relationship, Defendant created, collected, and stored Plaintiff and Class Members's data with the reasonable expectation and mutual understanding that Defendant would comply with its obligations to keep such information confidential and secure from unauthorized access. - 49.
+Despite this, Plaintiff and the Class Members remain, even today, in the dark regarding what particular data was stolen, the particular malware used, and what steps are being taken, if any, to secure their PII going forward. - 50.
+Plaintiff and Class Members are, thus, left to speculate as to where their PII ended up, who has used it, and for what potentially nefarious purposes, and are left to further speculate as to the full impact of the Data Breach and how exactly Defendant intends to enhance its information security systems and monitoring capabilities to prevent further breaches. - 51.
+Unauthorized individuals can now easily access the PII of Plaintiff and Class Members.

-Defendant Collected/Stored Class Members' PHI/PII and Financial Information
+Defendant Collected/Stored Class Members' PII